 The project is managed by Piers Kelly, a linguistic anthropologist at the University of New England, and affiliated with the Max Planck Institute for the Science of Human History (Jena, Germany).
-The archiving technology was developed by Junran Lei at The Australian National University (Canberra), and the database itself is administered by Olena Tykhostup at Friedrich Schiller University (Jena).
+The archiving technology was developed by Junran Lei at The Australian National University (Canberra), and the database itself is administered by Julia Bespamyatnykh at Universität Erfurt, and Hans-Jörg Bibiko, (MPI, Jena).
 Language coordinates are provided by Claire Bowern at Yale (see Chirila; and Bowern, Claire.
 2016.
 “Chirila: Contemporary and Historical Resources for the Indigenous Languages of Australia.”
 Language Documentation & Conservation 10:1-44).
 When the public version is complete, a link will be made available from this page, the Mint, and pamanyungan.net.

 Today, there are an estimated 876 Australian message sticks in public museums all around the world, most of which were collected in a brief period between the 1880s and 1910s.
 A further 144 exist as sketches or photographs and their physical whereabouts cannot yet be traced.
 As the project progresses, more message sticks are coming to light in museums, private collections and manuscripts.

-The National Museum of Australia (Canberra) is the first cultural institution to cooperate with the project, contributing over 50 high-resolution images with associated metadata.
+The National Museum of Australia (Canberra) was the first cultural institution to collaborate with the project, contributing over 50 high-resolution images with associated metadata.